strncat

 The strcat() function appends the src string to the dest string, over-

-must have enough space for the result.
+dest string must have enough space for the result.
+If dest is not

 The strncat() function is similar, except that

-* src does not need to be null terminated if it contains n or more
+* src does not need to be null-terminated if it contains n or more

-As with strcat(), the resulting string in dest is always null termi-
+As with strcat(), the resulting string in dest is always null-termi-

 nated.

-size of dest must be at least strlen(dest)+n+1.
+must be at least strlen(dest)+n+1.

 A simple implementation of strncat() might be:

-char*
+char *

 strncat(char *dest, const char *src, size_t n)